Plan the conversation carefully.

 Signs The Script Is Too Much

-With a crossed boundary, the goal is not to win the whole argument; it is to choose the next honest move the reader can stand behind later.
+With what to do, the goal is not to win the whole argument; it is to choose the next honest move the reader can stand behind later.
 In Respond When Someone Ignores Your Boundary, the reader is looking for a practical way to work with a crossed boundary while staying respectful and clear.
 For Respond When Someone Ignores Your Boundary, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.
-This page can help prepare for a crossed boundary, but it cannot promise the other person's response.
-For a crossed boundary, the useful micro-decision is which assumption about a crossed boundary should stay unproven until there is more context.
-That matters for a crossed boundary, because a confident script can be harmful when the real issue is safety, coercion, or escalation.
-If the other person reacts with fear, monitoring, threats, retaliation, or pressure during a crossed boundary, the page stops being a script page and becomes a support-routing page.
-A line to adapt is: "My limit around a crossed boundary is this, and my follow-through will be this if it keeps happening."
-The page works best when a crossed boundary leaves the reader with a smaller decision, not a bigger story about the whole relationship.
+This page can help prepare for what to do, but it cannot promise the other person's response.
+For what to do, the useful micro-decision is which assumption about what to do should stay unproven until there is more context.
+That matters for what to do, because a confident script can be harmful when the real issue is safety, coercion, or escalation.
+If the other person reacts with fear, monitoring, threats, retaliation, or pressure during what to do, the page stops being a script page and becomes a support-routing page.
+A line to adapt is: "My limit around what to do is this, and my follow-through will be this if it keeps happening."
+The page works best when what to do leaves the reader with a smaller decision, not a bigger story about the whole relationship.

-Pattern check: if a crossed boundary repeats, treat the repeat as information instead of arguing harder.
+Pattern check: if what to do repeats, treat the repeat as information instead of arguing harder.

-Boundary: Use the wording around a crossed boundary only when the situation is calm enough for a voluntary conversation.
+Boundary: Use the wording around what to do only when the situation is calm enough for a voluntary conversation.

 Do not use this page to label motives, attachment, trauma, or intent.